trant44atwit/CloudLab1andMoreTT/README.md

 The API supports both GET and POST requests and includes use of query parameters, path parameters, and request bodies.

+Lab 2 Update:

+HTTP headers and cookies have been implemented.

 ---

 ## Project Design